Dermatologists Answer All Your Questions About Sunscreen

 Advertisement

-This instantly maximizes your protection against the sun.
-If you have very oily or acne-prone skin, some experts suggest ditching moisturizer and just applying sunscreen, as most formulas are already suspended in a moisturizing base.
+This instantly maximises your protection against the sun.
+If you have very oily or acne-prone skin, some experts suggest ditching moisturiser and just applying sunscreen, as most formulas are already suspended in a moisturising base.

 Should you put sunscreen on your lips?